 HMRC's 2 min. video summaries this nicely:

-Currently HMRC allow a claim of 45p per business mile as long as your business journeys are recorded via a mileage log (the rate falls to 25p per mile after the first 10,000 miles).
+Currently, HMRC allows a claim of 45p per business mile as long as your business journeys are recorded via a mileage log (the rate falls to 25p per mile after the first 10,000 miles).

-Importantly your mileage log should include: Date, start-point, destination, purpose of journey and the number of miles travelled all business records these should be kept for a minimum of 6 years + the current tax year.
-There are apps that will help record your business mileage (e.g. Xero bookkeeping includes it's own expense/mileage apps) or feel free to download and use our simple Excel based template.
+Importantly your mileage log should include: Date, start-point, destination, the purpose of the journey and the number of miles travelled.
+Like all business records, these should be kept for a minimum of 6 years + the current tax year.
+There are apps to record business mileage (e.g. Xero bookkeeping includes its own expense/mileage app) or feel free to download and use our simple Excel-based template.